piscesyuma/broll-extractor/public/schema/4-keyword-extractor.md

 ❌ Do not add extra descriptors or transitions.
 ❌ Do not output explanations unless requested.
 ✅ Output only the 4-keyword phrase in editor-searchable format.
+Use castable roles only — never use proper names (e.g., Anna, Max).